ShikhaMishra9/JavascriptML/README.md

 All the important stuff is client side and is in the ../public/javascripts/ folder, Node.js is only used as a server and to retreive data from MongoDB.

-#### Why do I need it?
-You really don't.
-This is meant to be just an experiment or simply practice, and there are a lot of libraries for machine learning out there that are way better then this one.

 ## Implemented algorithms
 * a simple C4.5